livingkurt/Juda/DEPLOYMENT.md

 ## Step 2: Set Up a PostgreSQL Database

-You have two options:
+Vercel offers database providers through their Storage marketplace.
+Here are the recommended options:

-### Option A: Vercel Postgres (Recommended)
+### Option A: Neon (Recommended - Free Tier Available)

 1. Go to your Vercel dashboard
-2. Navigate to your project → Storage tab
+2. Navigate to your project → **Storage** tab
-3. Click "Create Database" → Select "Postgres"
-4. Choose a name and region
+3. Click **"Create"** on the **Neon** card
+4. Follow the prompts to create your database
-5. Vercel will automatically create a `POSTGRES_PRISMA_URL` environment variable
+5. Vercel will automatically create environment variables:
+   - `POSTGRES_URL`
+   - `POSTGRES_PRISMA_URL` (use this one for Prisma)
+   - `POSTGRES_URL_NON_POOLING`

+### Option B: Other Marketplace Providers

+You can also use:
+- **Supabase** - Postgres backend (free tier available)
+- **Prisma Postgres** - Instant Serverless Postgres
+- **AWS** - Serverless PostgreSQL

+All marketplace providers will automatically create environment variables in your Vercel project.

-### Option B: External PostgreSQL Database
+### Option C: External PostgreSQL Database

-You can use any PostgreSQL provider:
+You can use any external PostgreSQL provider:
-- **Neon** (free tier available): [neon.tech](https://neon.tech)
-- **Supabase** (free tier available): [supabase.com](https://supabase.com)
 - **Railway**: [railway.app](https://railway.app)
 - **Render**: [render.com](https://render.com)

-For external databases, you'll need to create a connection string in this format:
+For external databases, you'll need to manually create a connection string in this format:
 ```
 postgresql://user:password@host:port/database?schema=public
 ```